jpcaldwell30/cloudmyip/README.md

 # cloudmyip
-Python script to get your public ip and upload it to your google drive account if it has changed.
-To be ran by cron or some other schedule utility however often you want to check for ip updates.
+Python script to get public IP and upload it to a Google Drive account if it has been changed.
+Can be ran by cron or other scheduling utility to periodically check for updates.